 When a pandemic first strikes, vaccine will likely not be ready for distribution.
-Vaccine will require six to eight months to produce.
+Currently, vaccine requires 6-to-8-months to produce.
 Once the first lots of vaccine are available, there is likely to be much greater demand than supply.
-Vaccine will be administered to persons in priority groups, in accordance with existing recommendations as listed in the HHS Pandemic Influenza Plan.
-The current prioritization was developed with the primary goal to decrease health impacts including severe morbidity and death.
+Vaccine will be administered to persons in priority groups, in accordance with existing recommendations as listed in the USHHS Pandemic Influenza Plan and issued by the ACIP.
+The current prioritization has been developed with the primary goal to decrease health impacts, including severe morbidity and death.
 During a pandemic, the specific composition of some of the priority groups may differ according to the state and/or community needs to preserve societal functions.
 In addition, priority groups should be reconsidered when a pandemic occurs and information is obtained regarding the epidemiology of the virus and vaccine effectiveness.